Western Zone Obesity Network · Patient Guide

 For Life

-Vitamins & minerals
+Vitamins & minerals for life

 After bariatric surgery your body absorbs fewer nutrients and your stomach is smaller, so vitamins and minerals must be taken for life to prevent deficiencies.
 Your dietitian and care team can help you decide which are right for you.